11 Supreme Court Decisions That Have Affected US Patent Laws In Past Decade

 Oil States Energy v Greene’s Energy Group – (2018)

-2018 was the year of some big patent wars in the Supreme Court of the US, but the biggest decision of the year was that of Oil States V Greene.
+2018 was the year of some big patent wars in the Supreme Court of the US, but one of the most famous Supreme Court patent cases and the biggest decision of the year was that of Oil States V Greene.
 The much-anticipated decision, it gave to solve the 6-year-old dispute challenges the constitutional validity of the IPR process for validating patents.

 When AIA was implemented in 2012, it gave the power to USPTO to challenge the validity of patents using Inter Parte Review process.
 Prior to AIA, a party could request USPTO to initiate full re-examination which was a costly and lengthy process.

 Since its implementation, the process has been favored by large tech companies as it has become a way of tackling patent infringement challenges posed by patent trolls at a small cost.

 Justice Thomas delivered the opinion: